When we meet

 We do occasional gigs/busking sessions through the term.
 We decide if we want to do them as a group and find out if there are enough women able to sing.
 There’s usually a sign-up sheet for each event.

-There is a steering group which makes day-to-day decisions.
-It consists of several elected officers: a chair, a secretary a treasurer, a membership secretary, a social secretary, a gig co-ordinator and a “member without portfolio”.
+There is a steering group which meets approximately once per month (usually on Zoom) and makes our day-to-day decisions.
+It consists of several elected officers: chair; secretary; treasurer; membership secretary; social secretary; gig co-ordinator; IT co-ordinator and a “member without portfolio”.
+However, any BoS member is entitled to attend Steering Group meetings or to propose agenda items.
 We have an AGM in July when officers are elected and other decisions are made.

 There are three bands of fees, for low, medium and high income, currently £4, £5.50 and £7 per session, and you choose the band that you think you fit into.
 A term is usually 12 weeks.
 The Steering Group is open to negotiating special arrangements with members who have difficulty paying fees.
 Please discuss with one of us before you make the final decision to join.